WHEN WEEDS WIN,

 1.2M

-tons reduced in CO2-equivalent emissions
+tons reduced in

 Since 2016, glyphosate has enabled reduced tillage practices, resulting in1.2 million fewer tons of CO2-equivalent emissions from farm machinery, as reduced tillage results in less fuel use.